Faster Audits, Stronger Compliance Case Study

 Problem Statement

-The Company S operates a large-scale AWS deployment with over 180 AWS accounts and more than 7,000,000 configurable assets.
+The Company S manages a huge AWS deployment with more than 180 AWS accounts and more than 7,000,000 assets that can be changed.

-- Complete visibility into AWS inventory across multiple accounts and regions
+• Full access to AWS inventory across several accounts and regions

 Solution

-To address these challenges, the Company S leveraged the Cloudaware Compliance Engine and CMDB.
+Company S used the Cloudaware Compliance Engine and CMDB to deal with these problems.

-Cloudaware integrates with AWS Organizations for account discovery and management, using CloudFormation templates for seamless permission and resource setup.
-These templates include the permissions required to automatically discover and collect customer data from key AWS security and monitoring services, including:
+Cloudaware works with AWS Organizations to find and manage accounts.
+It uses CloudFormation templates to set up permissions and resources without any problems.
+These templates include the permissions needed to automatically find and gather customer data from important AWS security and monitoring services, such as:

 AWS IAM: iam:Get*, iam:L*, iam:GenerateCredentialReport

-These permissions enable Cloudaware to automatically collect AWS asset data into the CMDB, providing a unified, up-to-date view of resources.
-The Compliance Engine uses the CMDB as a central hub, reducing AWS API calls.
+With these rights, Cloudaware can automatically add AWS asset data to the CMDB, giving you a single, up-to-date view of all your resources.
+The Compliance Engine employs the CMDB as a central hub, which cuts down on AWS API calls.

 Architecture